karlogb/AI-Shorts-Maker-deprecated/README.md

-# 🎥 Creepy Story Video Generator
+# 🎥 Story Video Generator

 This project automatically creates short horror videos with voiceover, subtitles, background music, and dark visuals using AI tools.
 Perfect for TikTok, YouTube Shorts, or Reels.